Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

 \begin{prop}\mbox{} \begin{enumerate} \item Contracting horizontal line segments provides a surjective morphism of the colored non--Sigma operad of basic/generalized box diagrams (with a valid population) to 2--cell diagrams (with a valid population).
-In particular, the boxes and 2--cells are in bijection. \item This morphism is an isomorphism for basic box diagrams. \item The morphism from generalized box digrams to 2--cells factors through the morphisms from generalized to basic box diagrams. \item The fiber over a fixed 2--cell diagram are the possible decompositions of it. \end{enumerate}
+In particular, the boxes and 2--cells are in bijection. \item This morphism is an isomorphism for basic box diagrams. \item The morphism from generalized box diagrams to 2--cells factors through the morphism from generalized to basic box diagrams. \item The fiber over a fixed 2--cell diagram is the possible decompositions of it. \end{enumerate}

 \end{prop} \begin{proof} All but the last statement are straightforward.
 For the fiber, we see that these are the generalized box diagrams that map to the same basic box diagram.
 These are enumerated by a choice of matching movable horizontal line segments with neighboring movable line segments.
-Matching or not matching corresponds to the choice of a side of a use of an interchange relation.
+Matching or not matching corresponds to the choice of a side in an application of an interchange relation.
 This is the only relation leading to different compositions, and thus the last statement follows. \end{proof}

-An enumeration of the boxes of a basic is box diagram is called compatible/standard if the enumeration on the 2-cell side is compatible/standard.
+An enumeration of the boxes of a basic box diagram is called \emph{compatible/standard} if the enumeration on the 2-cell side is compatible/standard.

 \begin{ex} The box diagram and 2--cell diagram for the morphism